noCaptchaAi/hCaptchaSolver.user.js/README.md

 - Others with Tampermonkey support

 -----
-### If you liked hte free solves, would you leave a 👍 up rating?
+### If you liked the free solves, would you leave a 👍 up rating?
 Thank you.